What are you looking for?

 The landlocked country of Zimbabwe is home to a wide variety of fascinating flora, each with its own distinct features and characteristics.

-The best way to see them is on an immersive, guided walking safari, which will give you the time to see more than you would if you were traveling in a safari vehicle on a game drive.
+The best way to see them is on an immersive, guided walking safari, which will give you the time to see more than you would if you were travelling in a safari vehicle on a game drive.

 Here are 5 of the most unique plants you can expect to see on safari in Zimbabwe.